codepath/android_guides/Using-OkHttp.md

 ### Using with Websockets

 OkHttp v3.5 now includes [support for bidirectional web sockets](https://medium.com/square-corner-blog/web-sockets-now-shipping-in-okhttp-3-5-463a9eec82d1).
 The URL that should be used should be prefixed with `ws://` or `wss://` for the secure version.
-Although the connection ports are the same as HTTP (port 80 and port 443), the server still needs to be configured to support WebSockets since it is a completely different protocol.
+Although the connection ports are the same as HTTP (port 80 and port 443), the server still needs to be configured to support WebSockets since they are a completely different protocol.

 ```java
 // URL should be ws:// or wss:// (secure)